L'écurie (French for horse stable) me (French Canadian heritage) écurie (sounds like curious) alliteration (écurie/equine)

 I love horses and I want to tell you everything I know about them!

-I’m a student in Equine Studies at the University of Guelph with a keen interest in equine behaviour, welfare issues, and equitation science.
-This site is a space to share what I’m learning.
-It’s also a placeholder for my future practice.
-Read my Guiding Statement for Equine Welfare here.
+I’m currently a student in Equine Studies at the University of Guelph with a keen interest in equine behaviour, welfare issues, and equitation science.
+I’m working toward the Diploma in Equine Studies and the Certificate in Equine Welfare.